11 Dogs That Look Like Wild Animals

 - Category: Working.

-The Tanuki is a member of the canid family but is not a true dog.
-Because of their resemblance to raccoons they are known as Raccoon Dogs.
+The tanuki is a member of the canid family but is not a true dog.
+Because of their resemblance to raccoons, they are known as raccoon dogs.
 They are native to Asia and they live in pairs or small groups.
-Male Tanukis are helpful fathers, bringing food to their pregnant mates and helping to raise the young.
-In China and Finland, Raccoon Dogs are killed for their fur, which is widely faked as the fur of other species.
-Raccoon Dogs feed on insects, rodents, amphibians, birds, fish, reptiles, mollusks and carrion.
-Apart from their extensive fur and resemblance to raccoons, they have another quality that makes them to unique: They do not bark, but growl.
+Male tanukis are helpful fathers, bringing food to their pregnant mates and helping to raise the young.
+In China and Finland, raccoon dogs are killed for their fur, which is widely faked as the fur of other species.
+Raccoon dogs feed on insects, rodents, amphibians, birds, fish, reptiles, mollusks, and carrion.
+Apart from their extensive fur and resemblance to raccoons, they have another quality that makes them to unique: they do not bark, but rather growl.

-The Dhole is a wild Indian dog, also known as a Red Dog or Fox Dog.
-Their physical structure is very like an Australian Border Collie.
-Dholes can kill prey up to ten times their own size and run very fast.
-African wild dogs can run up to 37 miles per hour and Dhole can run 34 miles per per hour.
+The dhole is a wild Indian dog, also known as a red dog or fox dog.
+Their physical structure is similar to an Australian Border Collie.
+Dholes can kill prey up to 10 times their own size and run very fast.
+African wild dogs can run up to 37 miles per hour and dholes can run 34 miles per per hour.
 Dholes are classed as endangered by the IUCN.
-This dog is very social and lives in large clans which occasionally split up into small packs to hunt.
+This dog is very social and lives in large clans, which occasionally split up into small packs to hunt.

 - Origin: Southeast Asia and India